uvicwebdev/how-to-webdev/README.md

     * Description
 - [Attend the first club council meeting of the semester](https://uvss.ca/student-groups/clubs/)
 - [Book a room](http://www.uvic.ca/registrar/students/services/index.php)
-   * *If you have a faculty member that can book a room for you before you are ratified, you have a better chance of booking a better room (rooms in ECS book up very quickly)*
+   * *If you have a faculty member that can book a room for you before you are ratified, you have a better chance of booking (rooms in ECS book up very quickly)*
-   * *If you wind up being too late to book in ECS, Bob Wright Building is a nice back-up plan (nicish projectors, lots of outlets, nicer building, etc)*
+   * *Bob Wright Building is a nice back-up plan (nicish projectors, lots of outlets, nicer building, etc)*